-Fun fact: While we were testing the best rangefinders under $150, we tested the Gogogo Pro GS24 with many expensive rangefinders to check the lens quality.
-To our surprise, we found the lens was pretty much equal to the costly devices.
-The slope setting allows the gradient of the terrain.
+Fun fact: While I was testing the best rangefinders under $150, the Gogogo Pro GS24 with stood out in lens quality.
+To my surprise, the lens was pretty much equal to the costly devices I tested previously and the slope settings allowed the gradient of the terrain.

 - Reliable rubber grip